tomealbuquerque/multimodal-glioma-biomarkers-detection/README.md

   * WSI_embedder_weights;
   * List of output probs ("predictions_grid_{typee}_fold_{args.fold}_bin.csv")

-If you have this files you are ready to train and test the proposed aggreagtors:
+If you have this files you are ready to train and test the proposed aggregators:
-There are 5 .py files for the aggregators.
+There are 5 different .py files for the aggregators.
 </details>